s-marsi/Push_swap_1337/README.md

     make clean      # This will remove object files.
     ```
 ## Usage :
-- To use the push_swap program run push_swap with a list of integers:
+- To use the push_swap program, run push_swap with a list of integers.

   ### EXAMPLE
   ```bash
   ./push_swap 2 0 1 4 7 5